shogi880/awesome-controllable-stable-diffusion/README.md

 1. Problem: How can we use language-guided models to generate images of specific unique concepts, modify their appearance, or compose them in new roles and novel scenes?
 2. Solution: The authors present a simple approach that allows creative freedom in text-to-image generation.
 Using only 3-5 images of a user-provided concept, they learn to represent it through new "words" in the embedding space of a frozen text-to-image model.
 These "words" can be composed into natural language sentences, guiding personalized creation in an intuitive way.
 3. Insight: The authors find evidence that a single word embedding is sufficient for capturing unique and varied concepts, and demonstrate that their approach can more faithfully portray concepts across a range of applications and tasks.

-# Pretraining is All You Need for Image-to-Image Translation